-37In some cases where deductions are based on consumption items, the estimated impact on the effective rates paid by the top 10 percent are likely lower bounds.
+34In some cases where deductions are based on consumption items, the estimated impact on the effective rates paid by the top 10 percent could be lower bounds.
 This is due to the fact that these households are likely underrepresented in household surveys and their consumption may be misreported.
 In Mexico, for example, data from household surveys result in estimates of tax expenditures from PIT deductions claimed by the richest households that are substantially lower than those reported by Mexico's tax agency.
-38In the case of Mexico, the EITC only partially makes up for the eliminated Subsidio al Empleo because of the greater generosity of the latter.
-This, in turn, hampers the redistributive power the reform proposal presented here.

-39Mexico is the only case where the 50th / 25th ratio rises compared to the baseline after the elimination of tax deductions because of its significant Subsidio al Empleo.
+35Mexico is the only case where the 50th / 25th ratio rises compared to the baseline after the elimination of tax deductions because of the greater generosity of Subsidio al Empleo.
 This measure is a refundable tax credit that serves as income support for low-income workers (although with less targeting than the EITC) and thus reduces inequality in the lower tail of the distribution.